 - Contact person, Email Address & Telephone Number.

 - Number of Our Sim Card M2M SIMs required.

-- Estimated monthly M2M data traffic in megabytes per Our Sim Card M2M SIM.
+- Estimated monthly M2M data traffic in megabytes.

 Reliable And Flexible M2M Connectivity

-- As a mobile operator M2M provides global data connectivity to help you manage. and read your applications in the field.
+As a mobile operator M2M provides global data connectivity to help you manage and read your applications in the field.
 We provide technical and operational support and would be delighted to assist you in making your M2M deployment a success.
-Our solutions are used in a variety of industries: from utilities to retail, and from logistics to health care Both multinationals and small businesses are pleased to use our data SIM cards and extra services.
+Our solutions are used in a variety of industries, from utilities to retail, from logistics to healthcare.
+Both multinationals and small businesses are pleased to use our data SIM cards and extra services.

 - Pooling of bundles.

 - Zone control per SIM card .

 - No obligatory activation period.

 - no monthly fee for inactive SIM cards.